g-re-g/ruby-on-dreamhost/README.md

 * Gems are expected to be in a certain place to work.

 # How to use?
-I find the easies way to get started is to:
+I find the easiest way to get started is to:

 * Set up a domain or subdomain through the dreamhost panel.
 * Make sure that the user that owns hosing for that domain has ssh access.